Fishing Tackle Insurance, Are You Covered?

 All items of any substantial value must be itemized in the policy.

-Keep Proof of Purchase
+Keep Proof Of Purchase

 The biggest thing to remember is to save your receipts!
 Receipts are the first thing many companies will ask for when you file your claim.

-Also, it doesn’t hurt to bring an adjuster out to your property to take a look at your inventory and do an assessment of the gear!
+Also, it doesn’t hurt to bring an adjuster out to your property to take a look at your inventory and do an assessment of your gear!
 So, in case it is stolen or damaged, they have seen what you have and won’t fight you as hard when it is time to file a claim.

-Fishing Gear Insurance In The United Kingdom
+Fishing Gear Insurance Options In The UK

 Insurance Choices